ModSnmp Manual - Troubleshooting

 • Increase the Response Timeout if necessary.

-• Check that your slave is functioning correctly.
+• Check that your device is functioning correctly.

 "Wrong slave ID in response: XXX instead of XXX"